autrainer/autrainer/docs/source/modules/training.rst

 It instantiates the model, dataset, criterion, optimizer, scheduler, and callbacks, and trains the model on the dataset.
 It also logs the training process and saves the model, optimizer, and scheduler states at the end of each epoch.

-The :attr:`cfg` of the trainer is the composed main configuration file (e.g. :file:`conf/config.yaml`) for each training configuration in the sweep.
+The :attr:`cfg` of the trainer is the composed main configuration file (e.g., :file:`conf/config.yaml`) for each training configuration in the sweep.

 .. autoclass:: autrainer.training.ModularTaskTrainer
    :members: train